GuilhermeBley/Bl.Gym/README.md

 Application B2C to manage gym training for users.

 ## Entities
-- User (Adm, Group Owner, Contrubuitor, student)
+- User (Adm, Gym Owner, Instructor, Student)
-- Training
+- Exercise
-- Training group (can have zero or more users and training)
+- Training sheet (can have zero or more users and training)
+- Gym (Can have many students, instructor, and trainings)